GokulSudheesh/BinaryClassification-Cats-Dogs-Flask-tflearn/README.md

 ## Training our model:
   - After downloading the training and testing data (link provided below), extract them into test and train directories respectively.
-  - From trainer.py run the file and keep changing the "n_epoch" value to get a higher accuracy.
+  - From trainer.py run the file and keep increasing the "n_epoch" value to get a higher accuracy.
   - You can see the loss function and accuracy from the tensorboard platform.
 This is also mentioned in the code.
   - After training the model, load the saved model in classifier.py
   - Now, run the app.py file to access the web page on your local host.